priyanthasanjeewa/WebRTC-Signal-Server-CPP/README.md

 3.Run start.sh -> ./start.sh  (Signaling server will start to run on port 18099)
 4.Run stop.sh whenever you want to stop the server. -> ./stop.sh

 PS : 1.
-C++ Signaling server is now configured with WebRTC app and submitted as a seperate application.
+C++ Signaling server is now configured with WebRTC application and submitted as a seperate application.
      2. Video call configuration and handling concurrency are yet to complete.